 An economist by training, I have master’s degrees from Sciences Po Paris and Columbia University, where I studied as a Fulbright scholar.
 I speak fluent French, English, Russian, Arabic (Levantine dialect and Classical) and Spanish.
 Beyond work, I am also:

 - A younger generation leader of the European Leadership Network

-- A member of the World Economic Forum’s Expert Network
+- A member of the Expert Network of the World Economic Forum

-For more information, you can download my résumé here.
+For more information, my résumé is available here.